DannySapz/medbill/README.rst

 to flip through diagnoses books which kills time.

 ++++++++++++++++++
-Aceeptance Stories
+Acceptance Stories
 ++++++++++++++++++

 | Scenario 01: Billing procedue code 76514 (Pachymetry)
-| Given that I have billed procedure code 76514,
+| Given that I have billed/entered procedure code 76514,
-| And will have to bill a diagnosis for this test,
+| And will have to bill/enter a diagnosis code for this test,
-| When I enter a diagnosis
+| When I enter a diagnosis code
 | Then it will tell me if the diagnosis can be used for that procedure code
 | And if not, it will show "False" and prompt for a new diagnosis.